ChristianCricchi/Vegan-Life/README.md

 ![Find Us image](docs/readme_images/FindUs.png)

 - ### Contact us Section
-    - The contribute section includes a background video of a tree with moving leaf.
+    - The contact us section includes a background video of a tree with moving leaf.
     - The user is invited to sign up to Vegan Life and contribute their suggestion.
 The users have the possibility to receive the Vegan life Newsletter by selecting the checkbox provided.

 ![Contact Us section image](docs/readme_images/ContacUs.png)